Zak-Taylor12/ad-tech-warehouse/README.md

 # AdTech Campaign Performance Warehouse

-An end-to-end analytics pipeline for programmatic advertising data: synthetic ad campaign data modeled in Snowflake (raw → staging → marts) and visualized in Apache Superset.
+An end-to-end analytics pipeline for advertising data: synthetic ad campaign data modeled in Snowflake (raw → staging → marts) and visualized in Apache Superset.

-**Stack:** Snowflake (warehouse/modeling) → Apache Superset (BI/dashboards)
+Stack: Snowflake (warehouse/modeling) → Apache Superset (BI/dashboards)

 ---

-## The data
+## Synthetic Data

 Since I didn't have access to real campaign data, [`generate_adtech_data.py`](./generate_adtech_data.py) produces ~500,000 synthetic programmatic ad events across 40 campaigns, 60 publishers, and 5 DSPs.
 Campaigns and publishers are each assigned a quality tier, so quality score, viewability, and win rate correlate meaningfully rather than being pure noise.
-The generator also injects real data quality problems on purpose, duplicates, missing values, negative spend, out-of-range scores, so the staging layer has genuine work to do.
+The generator also injects real data quality problems on purpose, duplicates, missing values, negative spend, out-of-range scores, with transofrmations being shown to show real data transformations and how they should be handled.

 ---